ludovicchabant/vim-lawrencium/README.markdown

     :Hgstatus

-You can see the difference between modified files and their parent revision version easily by moving the cursor to the appropriate line and hitting
-<C-V>.
-You can also do an `addremove` by using <C-A> (use the selection mode
-to add/remove several files at once!).
+You can see the difference between modified files and their parent revision version easily by moving the cursor to the appropriate line and hitting `Ctrl-V`.
+You can also do an `addremove` by using `Ctrl-A` (use the selection mode to add/remove several files at once!).

 Now it's time to commit.
-While still in the status window, remove all mentions of files you don't want to commit, and hit <C-S>.
+While still in the status window, remove all mentions of files you don't want to commit, and hit `Ctrl-S`.
 Write your commit message, go `:wq`, and you're done!
 You can check everything went fine:

     :Hg tip